Families of Eliahou semigroups linked to Farey intervals: Experimental search for Eliahou semigroups

 \subsection{Practical implementation}

 Following again \cite{fromentin-hivert}, we implemented our algorithm by taking advantage of the computer architecture.
 We store the sets~$\mathcal L_S$ and~$\mathcal D_S$ in 256-bit registers (thus, we may theoretically go up to $c_{\max} = 386$) and operate on them using instructions in the AVX2 set.
 The right rotation of a register, used to compute~$\mathcal D_S - 1$, can be computed in four instructions (\verb!vpermq!, \verb!vpsrlq!, \verb!vpsllq!, \verb!vpor!).
 The register representing the set~$\{c_S-1\}$ can be computed in one instruction (\verb!vpsllvd!) from a vector representing~$c_S$ which can be incremented in one instruction (\verb!vpaddd!).
-In addition, we use the fact that~$m$ is constant to compute~$q$ without a division.

 We used intervals~$[c_{\min},c_{\max}]$ of length~$8$, which seemed best in practice and ran the exploration of~$\langle m,\gamma_1\rangle_{\gamma_1+1}$ in parallel for all quadruplets~$(m,\gamma_1,c_{\min},c_{\max})$, with~$c_{\max}$ up to~$320$.
 This amounts to 92545 parallel tasks, which we ran on 10 machines of 40 cores each using a simple MPI distributed program.
 The computation took less than five hours.